A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Computational Results

-In this subsection, we present and analyze the performances of our computational methods on instances with height limit.
-Similar to Table \ref{table: results_2-2-1_compare-m3-m2-NH}, we first provide and compare in Table \ref{table: results_1-2-1_compare-m3-m2-WH} CPLEX performance data of MIP formulations BRP-m2 (i.e., m2) and BRP-m3 (i.e., m3).
+In this subsection, we present and analyze the performances of our computational methods on instances with {height limits}.
+Similar to Table \ref{table: results_compare-m3-m2-NH}, we first provide and compare in Table \ref{table: results_compare-m3-m2-WH} CPLEX performance data of MIP formulations BRP-m2 (i.e., m2) and BRP-m3 (i.e., m3).

-Based on Table \ref{table: results_1-2-1_compare-m3-m2-WH}, we note again that BRP-m3 has a superior performance over BRP-m2, except group 3-5.
-Generally, on those instances with height limit, BRP-m3 is able to compute 30\% and 39\% more with feasible and optimal solutions respectively over BRP-m2.
-Also, for instances exactly solved by BRP-m2, it is common that BRP-m3 solves to optimality 5-40 times quicker, with averagely 7 times faster than BRP-m2.
+Based on Table \ref{table: results_compare-m3-m2-WH}, we note again that BRP-m3 has a superior performance over BRP-m2.
+Generally, on the instances with height limits, BRP-m3 is able to compute {50\% and 64\%} more with feasible and optimal solutions respectively over BRP-m2.
+Also, for instances exactly solved by BRP-m2, it is common that BRP-m3 solves to optimality {4 to 200} times quicker, with averagely {50} times faster than BRP-m2.
 A similar comparison can be found in the numbers of B\&B nodes.
-Regarding group 3-5, although BRP-m3 fails to dominate BRP-m2 completely, it still demonstrates a powerful solution capacity.
-Among 38 instances optimally solved by BRP-m2, 37 ones actually can be successfully computed by BRP-m3 roughly using 5\% of BRP-m2's computational time.

-In Table \ref{table: results_1-3-1_compare-all-formulations-WH} we benchmark IS algorithms with respect to BRP-m2 and BRP-m3.
-On difficult instances that BRP-m2 does very poorly, e.g., those in group 3-8, 4-5 and 4-6, the enhanced IS* has a clearly advantage.
-Overall, it is able to solve 54\% more instances to optimality over BRP-m2.
-It is worth noting that although the basic IS performs roughly the same as BRP-m3, the enhanced IS* is significantly better than BRP-m3.
-Hence, it verifies the benefits of including enhancement techniques on improving our solution capacity.
+In Table \ref{table: results_compare-all-formulations-WH} we benchmark IS algorithms with respect to BRP-m2 and BRP-m3.
+On difficult instances that BRP-m2 {performs} very poorly, e.g., those in group {3-8, 4-5, $\cdots$, 5-6}, the enhanced IS* has a {clear} advantage.
+Overall, it is able to solve {73\%} more instances to optimality over BRP-m2.
+It is worth noting that although the basic IS performs {slightly poorer} than BRP-m3, the enhanced IS* is {much} better than BRP-m3.
+Hence, it verifies the benefits of including enhancement techniques on improving our solution capability. {Specifically, for the 356 instances solved to optimality ignoring height limits, just 52 of them require reparation and 13 of them are successfully repaired.
+Again, just a couple of iterations are needed for the IS algorithms.}